rancher/rke2-docs/docs/add-ons/helm.md

 | spec.valuesContent |   | Override complex Chart values via inline YAML content | `--values` |
 | spec.valuesSecrets |   | Override complex Chart values via references to external Secrets | `--values` |

+Find the full API in the [auto-generated API docs](https://github.com/k3s-io/helm-controller/blob/master/doc/helmchart.md#HelmChart)

 :::note
-We recommend using `failurePolicy=abort` for complex helm charts (e.g. Rancher) or for CNI plugins during upgrades.
+Consider setting `failurePolicy: abort` for complex helm charts (e.g. Rancher) or for CNI plugins during upgrades.
 While the default `reinstall` policy is effective for general applications, it can be disruptive for certain critical infrastructure components.
-During an upgrade failure, it triggers an automatic uninstallation before attempting a fresh install.
+The default failure policy triggers an automatic uninstall and reinstall of the chart if the Helm upgrade operation is interrupted and the chart release is stuck in a pending state.
 This uninstallation can tear down networking or delete critical CRDs, leading to cluster-wide disruption.
-Using abort ensures the existing version remains in place, allowing for manual troubleshooting without service loss.
+Setting the policy to `abort` ensures the failed chart release is left in place for manual troubleshooting, potentially avoiding further disruption.
 :::

 ### Using the Helm CRD